Nisarg221B/Notes/ML notes/Deep Racer Notes/Reinforcement Learning/Introduction to reinforcement learning.md

 - **Stochastic policy**
 In a stochastic policy you have a range of possible actions for a state, each with a probability of being selected.
 When the policy is queried to return an action for a state it selects one of these actions based on the probability distribution.

+With a stochastic policy how do you determine the value of being in a particular state and update the probability for the action which got us into this state?
+This question can also be applied to a deterministic policy; how do we pick the action to be taken for a given state?

+Well, we somehow need to determine how much benefit we have derived from that choice of action.
+We can then update our stochastic policy and either increase or decrease the probability of that chosen action being selected again in the future, or select the specific action with the highest likelihood of future benefit as in our deterministic policy.

+If you said that this is based on the reward, you are correct.
+However, the reward only gives us feedback on the value of the single action we just chose.
+To truly determine the value of that action (and resulting state) we should not only look at the current reward, but future rewards we could possibly get from being in this state this is done through #reinforcement_learning_value_function

+## Value function